Low Testosterone and Brain Fog: Why You Can't Think Straight

 Studies on testosterone and cognition in men show:

-- Men with low testosterone score lower on tests of verbal memory, spatial ability, and processing speed
+- Men with low testosterone score lower on tests of verbal memory, spatial ability, and processing speed in observational studies

 Other Causes Worth Ruling Out